Crankstart Foundation - Funder Overview

 - $7 million to Freedom West for community-owned housing development

-5. Alignment with Founders' Values Moritz and Heyman's Giving Pledge commitment emphasizes supporting "the forgotten, the dispossessed, the unfortunate, the oppressed."
+5. Alignment with Founders' Values Moritz and Heyman's Giving Pledge commitment emphasises supporting "the forgotten, the dispossessed, the unfortunate, the oppressed."
 Their international work (such as the £75 million commitment to Oxford University for low-income students) demonstrates commitment to educational equity on a large scale.

 Recent Funding Examples as Indicators